-What makes a good house to buy?
-It’s a question that not enough people ask themselves properly, especially as they’re dealing with the fact that buying a house is usually a lot of work.
-You’ll often have to wade through dozens of seemingly bad places offered at high prices and still get no closer to a purchase.
-The process is often tiring, discouraging and you’ll typically be making a big decision with limited knowledge.
+What makes a house good to buy on a technical level?
+It’s a question that not enough prospective homeowners ask themselves properly, especially as they’re dealing with the fact that buying a house is usually a surprisingly large amount of work.
+You’ll often have to wade through dozens of seemingly bad places offered at high prices and still get no closer to a purchase, though it doesn’t have to be this way for you.

 How to Buy a House Checkpoint#1: How’s the Roof?